All motors on this page are available with the optional AmpFlow speed reducer.

 Custom motors are available with a minimum order of 25 units.

-* The above specifications are for 24V.
-The motors can also be used at 12V or 18V.
-The RPM is proportional to the voltage so running at 12V will result in half the no-load RPM that is shown above for 24V.
-The lower voltage also reduces the maximum achievable torque by 50%.
-The motors have also been tested and used at higher voltages resulting in higher RPM, torque, and power.
+* The above specifications are for the motor's nominal voltage.
+The motors can also be used at lower or higher voltages.
+The RPM is proportional to the voltage, so running at half the nominal voltage will result in half the speed, and twice the voltage will double the speed.
+The maximum achievable torque is also proportional to the voltage.
 Shorter duty-cycles are recommended for higher voltages to allow the motors time to cool.
 Please note that the above torque figures are the theoretical peak torques when stalled.
 Operating any high-performance motor while stalled will damage it.

 The fan-motors have ventilation holes in the front and rear aluminum plates to allow for flow-through cooling.
 The holes in the front plate are positioned so they are not blocked when mounting the motor to a flat surface.
 These motors also feature low-profile motor leads for better fit into smaller spaces.

 * Theoretical peak power is 11.5 HP.
 Power at the

 recommended short-term current limit of 200A is 9.1 HP.

 VEX High-Voltage Motor Controller